 its length to

 1, and multiply by the desired speed.
 This means no

 more fast diagonal movement.

 If you’ve never used vector math before, or need a refresher, you can see an explanation of vector usage in Godot at Vector math.
 It’s good to know but won’t be necessary for the rest of this tutorial.

 We also check whether the player is moving so we can start or stop the AnimatedSprite animation.

-$ returns the node at the relative path from this node, or returns
+$ returns the node at the relative path from the current node, or returns

 null if the node is not found.